 A ‘unanimity minus one’ decision rule will be used to confirm and finalize consensus-based decisions.
 Whenever a decision is to be made, it will be an affirmative decision if one or fewer of the attending members oppose the proposed decision and vote accordingly.
 If two, or more, of the attending members oppose the proposed decision and vote accordingly, the decision will not be affirmed.

 Any decision by the Task Force will be based on a vote of the members in attendance at a meeting where a decision is made.
 Decisions will not be made on topics that are not included on a meeting agenda, or on topics where associated documents were not sent out with the agenda.
 Meeting notices, agendas, and associated documents will be sent out no less than five business days prior to a Task Force meeting.
 Each Task Force voting member organization, authorized delegate, will represent one vote for decision making purposes.
 Any attending member or technical expert may be called upon to provide information during the decision making discussion process.

+Five day notice requirement may be waived or modified upon consensus of all voting members.

 Once a decision is made, and the meeting has ended, a decision will not be revisited unless the members, by consensus, agree to bring the decision back to the table for further consideration.
 Once the Task Force membership agrees to reopen a topic, the decision making process must be followed to change the original decision.